Clarity: The Path Inside

-Clarity: Here & Now is a 66-page, 2-part book.
+Clarity: The Path Inside is a brief, 2-part book.
 The 1st part explains reality, and why Nature is as it appears.
 The 2nd part is a practical guide to enlightenment.
 Timeless wisdom succinctly put, Clarity is the book that spiritual seekers have been looking for.

 People suffer because they do not see themselves, and the world, for what it is.
 By comprehending reality, you can see yourself for what you truly are: a continual process of being in the cosmic entertainment production known as Nature.

 The path to enlightenment is the discipline of mastering the mind.
 Live in meditation: joyfully aware in the present moment, with a quiet mind which serves you, rather than you being at the mercy of your mind.

 Clarity can guide you to where you want to be.

 From the section on The Architecture of Entertainment: